Love it or hate it, St. Valentine’s Day is a big day for e-commerce and if you’re not planning for it, you’re missing out on sales.

-Lastly, Valentine’s Day shoppers are notorious for abandoning their cards, so prepare for an increase in that, and line up solutions to help you re-engage and persuade customers to come back and convert.
+Lastly, Valentine’s Day shoppers are notorious for abandoning their carts, so prepare for it by lining up solutions to help you re-engage and persuade customers to come back and see it through.

 Holiday specific products can make or break a retailer’s campaign, but with print-on-demand, you have far more freedom to play around and experiment with design.
-And with the right Valentine’s Day design tips, you can really maximize your sales this year.
+With the right Valentine’s Day design tips, you can really maximize your sales this year.

-Keeping in mind what your best sellers are, and what your customers love, to inspire Valentine’s Day specific designs for pillows, mugs, t-shirts, hats, posters, towels, flip-flops and more.
+Keeping in mind what your bestsellers are, and what your customers love, to inspire Valentine’s Day specific designs for pillows, mugs, t-shirts, hats, posters, towels, flip-flops and more.
 Think about what will help shoppers express their love to their significant others, pets, friends and family members and go from there.
-Don’t forget the haters too, maybe there’s a funny way you can help shoppers express their disdain for the holidays too?
+Don’t forget the haters too, maybe there’s a funny way you can help shoppers express their disdain for the holidays.

-Don’t forget to create ‘his & hers’ suggestions and collections for your store.
+Don’t forget to create ‘His & Hers’ collections for your store.
 Valentine’s Day is a time when shoppers are looking for unique gifts for their loved ones, so consider creating product combos in your store.
-Here’s another Valentine’s Day marketing tip — combo products are an excellent cross-sell technique, which can help you boost your sales this holiday season.
+Combo products are an excellent cross-sell technique, which can help you boost your sales this holiday season.
 Shoppers may not realize that you have matching products for both – their loved ones and themselves, and Valentine’s Day designs don’t have to be just hearts.

 Valentine’s Day Marketing tips

 Prepping for Valentine’s Day traffic is like prepping for any other major retail event.
 You have to start early if you want to catch shoppers’ eyes with your promotions.
 And it’s not just about sending a few emails to announce that Valentine’s Day is approaching — there are many moving parts you should consider when you start planning your marketing efforts.